The cooperation-defection evolution on social networks: The model

 \subsection{The analytical version of the evolutionary dynamics}

 The overall system is captured on the belief of the evolution of individual character not depending on the specific architecture of the network/spatial structure; instead, it is dependent on the average number of neighbours of the focal individual.
-The system environment comprises of cooperators and defectors, having the normal carrying capacity $\mathcal{N}$.
-Now, we take $P(i,j,t)$ is the probability that there are $i$ cooperator individuals and $j$ defector individuals at the time $t$, and denote the increasing and decreasing transition rates of the population from one state to its neighbouring state as $T^{+}_{*}$ and $T^{-}_{*}$ respectively, with appropriate subscripts -- the explanation is that in per unit time, through the rate $T^{+}_{i-1}$ the state $i-1$ switches to the next neighbouring state $i$ while through the rate $T^{-}_{i}$ the state $i$ switches to the next neighbouring state $i-1$.
+Each environment region comprises cooperators and defectors, having the normal carrying capacity $\mathcal{N}$.
+Now, we take $P(i,j,t)$ is the probability that there are $i$ cooperators and $j$ defectors at the time $t$, and denote the increasing and decreasing transition rates of the population from one state to its neighbouring state as $T^{+}_{*}$ and $T^{-}_{*}$ respectively, with appropriate subscripts -- the explanation is that in per unit time, through the rate $T^{+}_{i-1}$ the state $i-1$ switches to the next neighbouring state $i$ while through the rate $T^{-}_{i}$ the state $i$ switches to the next neighbouring state $i-1$.
 In the time duration $\Delta t$, replacing the simple rate laws by probability laws we have